uqtmiller/uqtmiller.github.io/_pages/students.md

 * Experience running human behavioural experiments and field trials (desirable).

-**To apply:**: Please send your CV/resume, your relevant university transcripts (bachelor and masters), and a short description of how you meet the selection criteria in the body of your email (for criteria that are not addressed by your CV/resume).
+**To apply:** Please send your CV/resume, your relevant university transcripts (bachelor and masters), and a short description of how you meet the selection criteria in the body of your email (for criteria that are not addressed by your CV/resume).

 Further information about the PhD application process is available via [the project link at the Study@UQ page](https://study.uq.edu.au/study-options/phd-mphil-professional-doctorate/projects/human-centered-verification-language-model-outputs)